 Money orders

 Progressive, State Farm, and Travelers are a few companies that accept money orders as a form of payment.
-People can buy money orders to pay a business or another person as an alternative to a check.
+You can buy money orders to pay a business or another person as an alternative to a check.

 In-person cash payments